-Over time, the cars started to grow a reputation for being a good value at a good price, and the company began to succeed!
-A European branch was opened in 1959, and given mostly free rein to follow European trends, while reporting back to the main American branch on innovations.
+Over time, the cars started to grow a reputation for being a good value, and the company began to see sales pick up further.
 Sadly, in 1959, Mr. Patton died, leaving his company to his son, Henry.
 He established a board of executives, handed them the reins, sold his share in the company and bowed out.
 Cars had never really been a passion of the younger Patton, and so he wanted to maintain his father’s legacy, but also see himself out the door.
-Things slowed down through the 1960s, under a slightly more conservative management, but sales continued to roll in for the first half of the 1960s.
-The Stinson was axed in 1963, after fairly slow sales and management not looking to maintain the idea of a “halo car”.
-By the mid-to-late-60’s, Alira was in fairly dire straits, however: the board was being stingy with redesigns, and customers were hemorrhaging to other brands as models in America started reaching the point of being left in the dust.
+A separate European branch was opened in 1959, and given mostly free rein to follow European trends, while reporting back to the main American branch on innovations.

 (1960s - modern day still needs to be written)

 Alira Group hub: